Got bedtime power struggles? Oh, friend, I feel you!

 A routine might be a better option for you to allow for more flexibility.
 You may try experimenting with both to see what works better for your kiddos.

 7. Provide visual cues

-I’m not an artist whatsoever, but I drew this simple chart for my kids to follow.
-We put it in our kitchen and our kids can visually see what needs to be done before bed.
+We put visual schedule in our kitchen and our kids can visually see what needs to be done before bed.